kasslent/clc-digital-skills/_lessons/module-7.md

         Use it to make something cool, have fun, and share what you've learned with others.
         */

-1. The next thing we must do is rename index.html to index.php (right click on file to rename in c9)
+1. The next thing we must do is rename index.html to index.php (right click on file to rename in Code Anywhere)
 1. Make sure to check under Appearance>Themes whether your own theme shows up!
 If it does, go ahead and activate it.
 How does it look?